 - 19% of your gross weekly income for three or more children

-If you are on the reduced rate, you will pay a standard weekly payment of £7 on the first £100 of your income, plus a percentage of your remaining gross weekly income up to £200:
+If you're on the reduced rate, you’ll pay a standard weekly payment of £7 on the first £100 of your income, plus a percentage of your remaining gross weekly income up to £200:

 - 17% of your remaining gross weekly income for one child